torriem/waas_steer/README.md

 waas_steer
 ==========

+**If you live outside of North America or Europe, WAAS and EGNOS are not available, and the ITC will *not* get a WAAS3D fix.  waas_steer performance will be unacceptable.**

  waas_steer is a simple sketch for the Arduino Due or the Teensy 4.0 that implements a simple CAN bus filter which allows an older yellow receiver to continue to steer a tractor using the lower-quality WAAS signal after the receiver can no longer work with the higher quality correction signal.

 Important Information
 ---------------------

 Please read carefully.
+This Arduino sketch is licensed under the terms of the [GPLv3](LICENSE) license.
+This code is for educational purposes only!
+Use at your own risk of permanently damaging sensitive electronics.

 Before building any hardware, please ensure that your receiver gets a WAAS GPS fix.
 ITC receivers must have the latest [firmware](https://talk.newagtalk.com/forums/thread-view.asp?tid=1008473) installed to reliably get a WAAS or EGNOS fix.
 Please note that even with the firmware update these receives will stop getting any GPS signals sometime after 2026 when GPS satellites stop broadcasting on the L1 band.
 No firmware or hacks will be able to change this.

 Also please note that waas_steer will not work reliably or acceptably if your receiver cannot get a WAAS or EGNOS fix.
 In your monitor you can access the information page for your receiver and ensure that you are getting a WAAS or EGNOS fix.
 In North America, the monitor will say the fix is "WAAS3D."
-This provides for an accuracy of about 12" pass to pass, or more.
-If it says only "3D" that is *not* sufficient for steering.
+This provides for an accuracy of about 12" pass to pass, or more.  **If the monitor says only "3D" that is *not* sufficient GPS accuracy for steering.**

-Finally, if you live outside of North America or Europe, this is well outside of the coverage area of WAAS or EGNOS, and waas_steer will not work very well, if at all!
-WAAS depends on ground reference stations to help your receiver improve its accuracy.
-The farther you are away from the nearest reference station, the poorer the accuracy possible is.
-And at a certain distance your receiver cannot use WAAS at all, even if your receiver can see the WAAS satellites.
-I've received many inquiries from South America, and Australia.
-Unfortunately Australia has no SBAS system at all, and if WAAS works in South America, it will only be in the northern-most areas, and even then accuracy will be poor.
+**If you live outside of North America or Europe, WAAS and EGNOS are not available, and the ITC will *not* get a WAAS3D fix.  waas_steer performance will be unacceptable.**  Please re-read the previous paragraph before proceeding.

 Where to Connect
 ----------------